Kyphosis: A Sports Fan's Injury

 As sports practitioners, we have all either suffered from or know someone that has had some sort of injury.
 Whether it is a simple pulled muscle or something more severe like a broken bone, there is always a danger of physical harm when you engage in physical activity.
 However, something many people who enjoy sport often overlook is the physical damage you can do if you are a fan of the genre.
 Although the risk of injury when you watch sport is significantly less than when you partake in it, there are a few tweaks that can afflict you if you are not careful.

 Dangers of Being a Sports Betting Fan

 One of the biggest traps a keen sports fan can fall into is spending too much time on their computer.
 Over the last few years, online sports betting has given spectators a new way to engage with the sport they love.
 By opening up the industry to a new demographic, sports betting aggregators such as www.britishbookmakers.co.uk have given thousands of fans more ways to both watch and bet on sport.

 The negative effects of Kyphosis, other than aesthetics, are back pain, stiffness in the neck and shoulders and increased risk of a back injury.
 Essentially, when you spend too much time on your computer watching, betting or reading about a sport, you risk degrading your performance.
 Developing Kyphosis undoubtedly impacts on your ability to perform certain movements, as well as increases your risk of further injury.
 So, avoiding it should be the goal of every sports fan.

 While it is easy to say that "maintaining correct posture" is essential, it is extremely easy to fall into bad habits.
-Because of this, you need to constantly reset yourself and perform certain exercises in order to align your spine in the correct way.
+Because of this, you need to constantly reset yourself and perform certain exercises to align your spine in the correct way.
 In addition to purchasing an ergonomic chair and positioning your computer at the correct height, noted trainer and mobility expert Steve Maxwell suggests performing four exercises to combat kyphosis: